Sullivan Advises ETF Managers Group on Launch of First Global Dry Bulk ETF

 Eric Simanek, a Sullivan associate who worked closely with ETFMG throughout development of the fund, also noted that as a first-of-its-kind product, the new ETF is unique from others that go by the same designation.
 "This fund [Breakwave Dry Bulk Shipping ETF] holds only futures contracts.
 It therefore is unlike most Investment Company Act ETFs, which hold securities, and unlike most non-Investment Company Act ETFs, which trade commodities such as gold or platinum."

 Over the nearly year-long process, the Sullivan team worked with ETFMG through all pertinent regulatory bodies, including the National Futures Association (NFA) and NYSE ARCA, the top U.S. exchange for the listing and trading of ETFs, and the SEC.
-The team consisted of Eric Simanek, John Hunt, Chris Curtis and Jonathan Wiggins.
+The team consisted of Eric Simanek, John Hunt and Chris Curtis.